 Applications with DPI awareness and DPI-aware flag — This is the newest type of applications, and the only one that’s entirely unproblematic regardless of your DPI settings.
 The DPI-aware flag is set automatically for Windows Presentation Foundation (WPF) and GDI+ applications, as these APIs provide built-in layout scaling.
 Developers using the old GDI API and (surprisingly) Windows Forms need to manually flag their DPI-aware applications.

 Applications without DPI awareness that set the DPI-aware flag — These are even worse than totally DPI-unaware applications.
 Examples include GUIs that scale decently to 120 DPI but not above, or Java Swing applications without scaling options.
 There’s nothing you can do here, as Windows won’t force such programs to use DPI virtualization.
 Once the DPI-aware flag is set, the application must scale itself, however poorly.
 You can only nag the developers to fix their product – or use something else.
+(Or upgrade to Windows 10 “Creators Update” which can finally enforce DPI virtualization.)

 Choosing a Scaling Method